lkosch/learning-git/README.md

 ## git checkout [Documentation](http://git-scm.com/docs/git-checkout "Git Checkout Documentation")

 If you want to overwrite a modified file with say a last commited version you can use `git checkout`.
 Any uncommited changes will be lost forever you use this command.
 This overwrites the file with the one you are checking out.
 If misused you could lose data that you can not recover.
 Using this with a branch name switches HEAD to point to that branch and work from that branches last commit.
-Adding `-b` will create a new branch with the given name and switch to that branch.
+Adding `-b` will create a new branch with the given name and switch to that branch. `git checkout -b [localbranch] [remotename]/[remotebranch]` will track a remote branch and you can name `[localbranch]` something different than the `[remotebranch]`.
+We can use `--track` to track a branch fetched from a remote and use the same name which is shorthand for `git checkout -b [branch] [remotename]/[branch]`.

 ```
 git checkout -- README.md
 git checkout [branch]
 git checkout -b [branch]
+git checkout -b [localbranch] [remotename]/[remotebranch]
+git checkout --track [remotename]/[remotebranch]
 ```

 ## git remote [Documentation](http://git-scm.com/docs/git-remote "Git Remote Documentation")